UGa football player killed in wreck after title celebration - WHIZ News

 He played extensively as a backup during the 2022 season and started at right guard in Southeastern Conference victories over Tennessee and Kentucky.

-With linemen Warren McClendon and Warren Ericson declaring for the NFL draft, Willock likely would have been competing for a starting position in 2023 as the Bulldogs go for a third straight national title.
+With McClendon and offensive lineman Warren Ericson headed to the NFL draft, Willock likely would have been competing for a starting position in 2023 as the Bulldogs go for a third straight national title.

+Athletic director Josh Brooks said Willock and LeCroy were “two special people” who “meant the world to our football program and athletic department.”

+“We will continue to honor their memory in the years to come,” Brooks added.

 Police said a 21-year-old male passenger sustained minor injuries and a 26-year-old female passenger sustained serious injuries.
-Neither the school nor police released their identities, but the Georgia statement said “we will continue to monitor their status with medical personnel.”
+“We will continue to monitor their status with medical personnel,” the school said.

 Georgia also said its mental health and performance personnel would “make sure we are providing the best support possible for our staff and student-athletes who are processing this grief.”